 Binna Burra Sky Lodge is a touch of rainforest luxury

-Perched right on the edge of the escarpment, this Binna Burra accomodation feels as though you are sleeping amongst the clouds.
+Perched right on the edge of the escarpment, this Binna Burra accommodation feels as though you are sleeping amongst the clouds.
 Driven by the wind, the mist drifts past filling the valley and then clearing while the birds welcome the world in song.
 It’s a special place to stay.

 Taking full advantage of the view, the main bedroom has an enormous window overlooking the valley, so waking up to the morning light is pure delight.
 At the end of the day, guests can wash away the days walking with a bubbly spa and enjoy the same view from their bath or shower!